armaber/articles/AcpiEvalSBUS/srdb.md

 *ACPI Component Architecture* SDK has samples that extract the ACPI table.
 Method evaluation is not part of the source code.

 During OS uptime, the device objects call into the driver stack.
-Iris gfx issues *\_DOD* method to determine devices attached to it.
-Every method invocation by an FDO implementing an embedded controller is [solved](https://learn.microsoft.com/en-us/windows-hardware/drivers/acpi/device-stacks-for-an-acpi-device) by the ACPI driver underneath.
+For example, Iris gfx issues *\_DOD* method to determine devices attached to it.
+Every method invocation by an FDO implementing an embedded controller is [solved](https://learn.microsoft.com/en-us/windows-hardware/drivers/acpi/device-stacks-for-an-acpi-device) by the ACPI driver underneath: audio, ethernet, wifi, storage controller, display, bluetooth.
 > If an ACPI device is a hardware device integrated into the system board,
 > the system creates a device stack with a bus filter device object (filter DO)